DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <img src="assets/images-for-README/get-in-touch-form.webp" style="width: 75%">

+The form consists of three text input fields (Name, Query subject, Message) and one e-mail field.
 All the fields must be filled in, in order to meet the form submission requirements.
 After clicking on submit, the user will be redirected to a feedback page, which comprises a short thank-you-for-reaching-out text as well as a "Return to homepage" button.
 </li>

 <img src="assets/images-for-README/feedback-page-get-in-touch.webp" style="width: 75%">
 </ul>
+<p>This feature makes sure the <a href="#US6">sixth user story</a> is implemented, enabling artistic diectors to reach out to Damiano.</p>

 <h2>Testing</h2>
 I tested that this website works across some of the major Browsers: Google Chrome, Mozilla Firefox and Microsoft Edge.